Jet card: Jet card history

-The first Jet Card was created in 1997 by the founder of Sentient Jet, a charter broker located in Quincy, Massachusetts.
-The Jet Card was developed in response to the highly popular fractional ownership programs of the time offered by NetJets and Flight Options.
-The attraction to fractional ownership and ultimately the Jet Card was the consistency in pricing over charter and the reduced complexity of owning a jet, which were the only other options prior to NetJets.
+The first jet card was created in 1997 by Paul A Svensen, the founder of Sentient Jet, a charter broker located in Quincy, Massachusetts.
+The jet card was developed in response to the highly popular fractional ownership programs of the time offered by NetJets and Flight Options.
+The attraction to fractional ownership and ultimately the jet card was the consistency in pricing over charter and the reduced complexity of owning a jet, which were the only other options prior to NetJets.

-The term “jet card” was devised to create a marketing product for what equates to block on-demand charter.
-Jet Cards were created as a way to offer flight time to private aviation users flying up to 50 hours per year.
-Rather than purchasing a whole aircraft or investing in fractional ownership, a Jet Card can be a cost-effective option for frequent leisure travelers or users of business aviation.
+The term "jet card" was devised to create a marketing product for what equates to block on-demand charter.
+Jet cards were created as a way to offer flight time to private aviation users flying up to 50 hours per year.
+Rather than purchasing a whole aircraft or investing in fractional ownership, a jet card can be a cost-effective option for frequent leisure travellers or users of business aviation.